Current Policies & Similar Boring Yadda-Yadda

 OpenType and TrueType Compatibility

 All of my fonts are in OpenType or Windows TrueType formats.
 I test them at home in recent versions of Windows.
 My fonts seem almost universally compatible with Macintosh OS X as well, but that's just blind luck (and, presumably, the quality of the Macintosh OS).
 Earlier versions of the Mac do not support Windows TTF directly (but conversion software is available; use at your own risk).

 Customers licensing commercial rights to my typefaces may request, at no extra charge, a copy of the font in Type 1 desktop or WOFF2 web-font formats.

 As a matter of courtesy, I include backwards compatibility with the simpler, faster, smaller reader programs (and, by extension, with some third-party PDF software and for the Macintosh's built-in reader).
-As new versions of Acrobat roll out, I will always stay at least 3 versions behind in terms of where I target compatibility.
+As new versions of the PDF format roll out, I will always stay at least 3 versions behind in terms of where I target compatibility.

 That said, please try the most current version of Acrobat or Reader before requesting PDF-related tech support, since while Adobe tends to make the program fatter and slower and bellsier and whistlier and pushier, it also gets more stable, more reliable, and more tolerant of unusual creative approaches (I specialize in those).